transistorgrab/digiamp/README.md

 digiamp
 =======

-firmware for a AVR controlled digital amplifier
+firmware for an AVR controlled digital amplifier